New York, USA Fri, Sep 29, 2023 at 4:00 pm EDT

 ReCollection is an interactive AI art installation that assembles synthetic collective visual memories based on language input, blurring the boundaries between remembrance and imagination through intelligent system design and experimental visualization.

-Rebecca Ruige Xu teaches computer art as a Professor in the College of Visual and Performing Arts at Syracuse University.
-Her research interests include artistic data visualization, experimental animation, visual music, interactive installations, digital performance, and virtual reality.
-Xu’s work has appeared at many international venues including IEEE VIS Arts Program; SIGGRAPH & SIGGRAPH Asia Art Gallery; ISEA; Ars Electronica; Museum of Contemporary Art, Italy; Los Angeles Center for Digital Art, etc. She is the co-founder of the ChinaVIS Arts Program.
-Currently, Xu serves as the Chair of the ACM SIGGRAPH Digital Arts Committee and IEEE VIS’23 Arts Program Co-Chair.
+Rebecca Ruige Xu currently teaches computer art and animation at Syracuse University.
+Her artwork and research interests include experimental animation, visual music, artistic data visualization, interactive installations, digital performance, and virtual reality.
+Her recent work has been shown at: ISEA; Ars Electronica; SIGGRAPH Art Gallery; IEEE VIS Arts Program, Museum of Contemporary Art, Italy; Los Angeles Center for Digital Art, USA; FILE– Electronic Language International Festival, Brazil; International Digital Art Exhibition, China; Boston Cyberarts Festival, USA.
+Xu is the co-founder of the ChinaVIS Arts Program, Co-Chair of the IEEE VIS 2023 and 2024 Arts Program, and currently serves as Chair of the ACM SIGGRAPH Digital Arts Committee.